Happy Birthday greetings are like birthday presents: It’s the thought that counts. The problem is, not much thought goes into saying “Happy Birthday.”

 If your friend’s name is Burt, even Happy Burt Days show a little more effort than Happy Birthday, Burt.
 And if you really have no shame, you can combine the corniness of a pun with the triteness of a knock-knock joke: Knock-knock.
 Who’s there?
 Bertha.
 The response: Bertha, who?
 Bertha Day.
 Hope yours is a-happy.

 “It takes a long time to grow young,” wrote Pablo Picasso.
 Or, try a Chinese proverb, “Men grow old.
 Pearls grow yellow; there’s no cure for it.”
 Tapping into the wit and wisdom of writers and notables can be a fun way to add some interest to your greetings.
 Check out more Birthday Quotes.

 You can trigger more interesting birthday greetings by going online.
 Just type “interesting facts” in your search box and see what pops up.
 I found this one: The average American drinks about 600 sodas a year.
 From there, it’s not hard to get to your punch line: Congratulations on being another 600 sodas older.

-If your birthday celebrant happens to like music, send them a url that will take them to the appropriate YouTube video.
-There are a lot to choose from, but here are my top ten.
+If your birthday celebrant happens to like music, send them a URL that will take them to the appropriate YouTube video.
+There is a lot to choose from, but here are my top ten.

 10 Birthday Songs